 Defining advisory services for clients can be challenging for a lot of firms.
 It may seem easier to just answer clients’ questions because you don’t want to lose a client by asking to be compensated for advisory services at the last minute.
 How can your firm be prepared to offer these services in a professional manner?
 You may be in the habit of just answering any questions clients bring to you without positioning the firm’s advisory services.
 However, there are ways to offer advisory services as a value-added service and not lose your client’s loyalty.

 The rise of the value of CPA advisory services

-There’s a growing number of firms embracing niche or specialized accounting by learning to not give advisory services away for free but instead, seize new opportunities.
-Without setting up advisory services with your clients at the beginning of the relationship, you might find yourself answering many so-called “quick questions”.
+There’s a growing number of firms embracing niche or specialized accounting by learning not to give advisory services away for free but instead, seize new opportunities.
+Without setting up advisory services with your clients at the beginning of the relationship, you might find yourself answering many so-called “quick questions.”

-In the podcast, it is discussed that accounting firms are already doing advisory work; the question is, are they being compensated for it?
+Indeed, some accounting firms are already doing advisory work; the question is, are they being compensated for it?
 There’s a difference between being an advisor to a client and centering your relationship on advisory services.
 Here are four ways to broach the subject of advisory services and gain more business:

 - Take time to understand internally the scope of these value-added services

-- Consider your client’s needs beyond tax returns
+- Consider your clients’ needs beyond tax returns

 - Have your advisory services offerings defined and priced to offer new clients

 - Send a communication to existing and prospective clients promoting these advisory services